netdata/netdata/health/REFERENCE.md

 ```

 The `lookup` line will calculate the average of CPU usage from system and user over the last minute.
 In this case
-Netdata will create alarms for all dimensions of the chart.
+Netdata will create alerts for all dimensions of the chart.

-### Example 7 - Z-Score based alarm
+### Example 7 - Z-Score based alert

-Derive a "[Z Score](https://en.wikipedia.org/wiki/Standard_score)" based alarm on `user` dimension of the `system.cpu` chart:
+Derive a "[Z Score](https://en.wikipedia.org/wiki/Standard_score)" based alert on `user` dimension of the `system.cpu` chart:

 ```yaml
  alarm: cpu_user_mean